experianplc/experian-data-quality-integrations/ccb/src/2.7/root/cm/ext_startStopAddrOverridePage/README.md

 # Usage

-Account Billing (Customer Information > Account > Persons > Accounts Override)
+StartStop Address (Customer Information > Start/Stop > Address/Phone)

-- Typedown (Pro Web)
+- Verification (Proweb)
-- Verification (Pro Web)
+- Typedown (Pro web)
 - Global Intuitive

 # Installation instructions (pre-created integrations)

 ## Configuring the integration
 Once you select which product you would like there is some basic configuration that needs to be done.
-For this example we will assume that we are using the `ext_accountPersonsPage` integration.
+For this example we will assume that we are using the `ext_startStopAddrOverride` integration.

 For example,